RightsInRecordsByDesign/publications/2017 - JCLIS - Critical Approaches/README.md

 # Critical Approaches to Archiving and Recordkeeping in the Continuum.

- Joanne Evans, Sue McKemmish, and Gregory Rolan.

-(2017) _Journal of Critical Library and Information Studies_, 1(2).
-Retrieved from http://libraryjuicepress.com/journals/index.php/jclis/article/view/35/29
+McKemmish, S., Evans, J., & Rolan, G. (2017) Critical Approaches to Archiving and Recordkeeping in the Continuum. _Journal of Critical Library and Information Studies_, 1(2). https://doi.org/10.24242/jclis.v1i2.35

 Joanne Evans \
 Monash University, Australia. \